24. Importing a Model

 Warning

-The resulting Blueprint derives from a base Blueprint named BP_Base_<GUID>.
+The resulting Blueprint, called the main Blueprint, derives from a base Blueprint named BP_Base_<GUID>.
 This base Blueprint should never be manually edited.
 If edited, the `Model Synchronization feature will not work properly.
-Any edits should be done directly on the resulting Blueprint or instances of it.
+Any edits should be done on the main Blueprint or instances of it.
 See Synchronize Model for more details.

 24.1.
 Import settings